FERMM2024/TEST/README.md

 To keep the repository lightweight, all binary artifacts were removed.
 The portfolio photo is stored as a base64 string in `portfolio.js`.

+The site is automatically deployed to GitHub Pages at [https://yourusername.github.io/personal-portfolio](https://yourusername.github.io/personal-portfolio).